ranja-sarkar/networks-graphs/README.md

 📌 Developing [knowledge graphs](https://colab.research.google.com/drive/1EF_ra7u6qHqG5p5vmYDYC9X5Y06hsub7) from unstructured data (documents, web, etc.)

 A knowledge graph makes data more valuable by extracting, connecting, and serving up your knowledge.
+It provides structure and context, so AI can reason with more accuracy and transparency.

+[Deciding what belongs in the graoh](https://aijourn.com/prioritizing-data-lake-information-to-build-a-knowledge-graph-aka-dont-boil-the-whole-lake/) is the most important step.
+This is knowing what nodes or features (and their edges) are necessary, there maybe nodes which are not supported due to missing data, etc..
+The first layer in the network might represent a small fraction of all the data (knowledge is signal, not noise).
+Layers are connected to it when value emerges, gradually expanding the model by adding new data sources to address other business problems.
+Essentially, a knowledge graph lets us focus on the macroscopic level first, then addition of layers is focusing on the microscopic or granular events as and when demanded by the business.

 📌 Social network analysis of [connections](https://github.com/ranja-sarkar/networks-graphs/blob/444b74e376a707b09870ddfe6e282da526f1a75d/notebook/graphs-network.ipynb) on social networking site